 “We are talking like deaths of country’s rulers that thrust the country into mandatory shutdown of events as per the mourning period, into pivoting to a different country on literally one day’s notice.”

-Other issues with the event was the constant promotion of Nia Jax, who was set to wrestle on the event for the first time since she had left WWE.
+Another issue with the event was the constant promotion of Nia Jax, who was set to wrestle in the event for the first time since she had left WWE.

 She was put on all of the posters, and her match against Lana was billed as one of the biggest bouts on the card.